Workers’ Compensation Attorney

 - Analyze and make recommendations on legal and factual questions;

 Establish and maintain effective working relationships with public agencies, clients, opposing counsel, and unrepresented litigants.

-Individuals who would like additional information about the position may contact Patti Shake, Supervising Attorney for the Torts and Workers’ Compensation section, at (907) 269-5100; email firstname.lastname@example.org.
+Individuals who would like additional information about the position may contact Patti Shake, Supervising Attorney for the Torts and Workers’ Compensation section, at (907) 269-5100 or by email at email@example.com.

 Office of the Attorney General

 1031 W 4th Avenue, Suite 200

 All interested and qualified applicants will be considered, but not every applicant will be interviewed.

 The Department of Law is an equal opportunity employer and complies with Title I of the American with Disabilities Act.
 Applicants who need accommodation to apply may call Melanie Ferguson at the department’s Anchorage office (907) 269-5102 or Relay Alaska at 1-800-770-8973.